adamsjoe/lumiradx_tech_test/README.md

 **Method: GET Testname: _listBlogCategories_**

 The API call returns a list of blog categories.
-I had envisoned a different running setup (where the API would be tore down after each run and redeployed) which would have meant this test always ran on a "known" state.
+I had envisioned a different running setup (where the API would be tore down after each run and redeployed) which would have meant this test always ran on a "known" state.
 As the API will not be getting torn down, one of the tests here will fail (the number of categories.)

 _Setup_